bertt/tilegrab/README.md

 # tilegrab

-Grabs the tiles from remote server and create a local tilecache
+Grabs the tiles from remote server and create a local mbtile file.

 ## Installation